guruvardhan-tech-village/guruvardhan-tech-village/README.md

 # Hi!
-I'm Guruvardhan :Hand:
+I'm Guruvardhan :wave:

 > *"The best way to predict the future is to invent it."*